 According to the National Institute of Diabetes and Digestive and Kidney Diseases, diabetes doubles your risk of heart disease and stroke.
 In addition to monitoring and controlling your blood glucose, good eating habits and regular exercise can help lower the risk of high blood pressure and high cholesterol levels.

 Diabetes and smoking are a very bad mix.

 If you have diabetes and you’re a smoker, your risk of developing heart disease is much higher than that of nonsmokers.
-It increases your risk for cardiovascular problems and restricted blood flow.
+It increases your risk for cardiovascular problems and restricts blood flow.

 Remember that it’s never too late to quit.

-Lack of blood flow can eventually affect your hands and legs and causing pain when you walk or exercise.
+Lack of blood flow can eventually affect your hands and legs and cause pain when you walk or exercise.
 This refers to intermittent claudication.
 It’s caused by a blockage of the arteries that supply blood to your legs and elsewhere peripherally.
-This condition is also known as the peripheral neuropathy that causes decreased sensation in the extremities.
+This condition is also known as peripheral neuropathy which causes decreased sensation in the extremities.

 Diabetes can also affect your skin.
 Diabetes affects the circulation of blood and thus leads to itchy, dry skin.
 Along with dehydration, your body’s lack of moisture due to high blood sugar can cause the skin on your feet to dry and crack.
 You can use petroleum jelly or gentle creams but if you cannot solve the issue with creams, you should check your blood sugar levels.

 Unmanaged diabetes can also lead to three skin conditions: